franout/Cogitantium/README.md

 ```

 ### Setup

-- For editing, simulating and synthesizing the verilog code you can use whatever IDE and tools you prefer.
+ For editing, simulating and synthesizing the verilog code you can use whatever IDE and tools you prefer.
   In this project Xilinx Vivado Tools have been used

 ## Features
-- The hardware accelerator is capable of tensor convolution, generally speaking matrix multiplication and accumulation.
+The hardware accelerator is capable of tensor convolution, generally speaking matrix multiplication and accumulation.
 ## Architecture
--General architecture
+- General architecture

--Customizable hardware parameters
+- Customizable hardware parameters

 ## Software
 ## Documentation
 - IN PROGRESS